NBA Trade Rumors: Could Jimmy Butler’s Days With Chicago Bulls Be Numbered?

 This might come as a surprise to some.
 After all, Butler has really exploded onto the NBA scene this season.
 Here’s the proof.
 Butler is averaging 25.2 points per game, which is the 10th-best mark in the league.

-Impressive stats aside, Butler was semi-recently signed to a five-year, $90 million deal.
+Impressive stats aside, Butler was semi-recently signed to a five-year deal that had dollar signs written all over it.
 That kind of contract usually means a player is sticking around, not getting dealt well before it ends.

 Nonetheless, the Chicago franchise is all about winning NBA championships, and fans have former players like Michael Jordan to thank for that one.